C2DH/miller/README.md

 Will install all images (redis, postgres...) and build locally celery and miller for you.
 `Watchdog` takes care of restarting miller and celery when a py file change in the codebase.

+Make sure the db is aligned:

+    make run-migrate

+then test that everything works as expected:

+    make run-test

 ## Install without docker (not recommended)
 We followed the doc at https://hackernoon.com/reaching-python-development-nirvana-bb5692adf30c